aylesim/max-meetup-berlin-website/README.md

 ### 🛠️ Tech Stack
 The website is built using:

-- 🚀 Next.js – For a fast and responsive web experience.
+- 🚀 Next.js
-- 📄 PageCMS – Simplifying content management.
+- 📄 PageCMS
-- 🖌️ Tailwind CSS – Providing a clean, modern design system.
+- 🖌️ Tailwind CSS

 ## 🎧 About Max Berlin
 The Max Berlin Network is dedicated to exploring the creative possibilities of Max/MSP.
 This is a space to connect with like-minded people.
 Everyone, from beginners to advanced users, is welcome.